adrienbey777/STM32F4BareMetal/Readme.md

 Common drivers for GPIO, SPI, and UART are shared across all projects

+## Hardware

+These projects are designed to run on the **STM32F407 Discovery** board.

+**Main components:**
+- **STM32F407** microcontroller (ARM Cortex-M4)
+- **LIS3DSH accelerometer** (connected via SPI, used in the SPI example)
+- **On-board LEDs**:
+  - Green (PD12)
+  - Orange (PD13)
+  - Red (PD14)
+  - Blue (PD15)
+- **User button** (PA0, used in the UART example)
+-
-## Debugging and flashing
+## Debugging and Flashing

-To make development and troubleshooting easier, this project supports real-time debugging using GDB through OpenOCD and the Cortex-Debug extension.
-This setup provides better insight into sensor values, SPI transactions, and LED behavior, making debugging bare-metal SPI code more reliable and efficient.
+To make development and troubleshooting easier, this project supports real-time debugging using **GDB** through **OpenOCD** and the **Cortex-Debug** extension.
+This setup provides better insight into sensor values, SPI transactions, and LED behavior, making debugging bare-metal code more reliable and efficient.

+- Build the project:
+make MAIN=main_spi or MAIN=main_uart
+This will generate a firmware.elf file if the build succeeds.

+Clean build artifacts:
+make clean

+Debugging and flashing using launch.json:
+The launch.json configuration (for VSCode) is preconfigured to work with OpenOCD and the STM32F407 Discovery board.

 ## Project Examples
 <details>